In our recent survey, 87% of women said that dealing with pelvic health issues had affected their mental health at some stage.

 Incontinence affects almost half of all women3, while 50% of postnatal women experience pelvic organ prolapse with symptoms of bladder and bowel dysfunction.4

-This brand new campaign is launched in response to these statistics and a growing concern about the normalization of leaking and incontinence in women.
+This brand new campaign is launched in response to these statistics and concern about the incidence of leaking and incontinence in postnatal women.

 MUTU System CEO, Wendy Powell, is campaigning to highlight the link between pelvic health and mental health.
 The aim of this new campaign is to address not just the physical effects of these issues, but also how these conditions might make a mother feel and impact her on an emotional level.